adamturn/update-fleet/README.md

-# Update config-dev.properties files
+# Update Fleet
-Update configuration files across a fleet of servers using the secure copy protocol.
+Update configuration files across a fleet of servers using Python and the secure copy protocol.

 ## Quickstart
 Start by cloning the repo and changing your current directory to the project root.